• Join the Club!

 It’s a good mental exercise to think according to the seasons.
 It tastes better, too.

-I can’t wait to get more pea tendrils and leeks next year.
+I can’t wait to get more pea tendrils and leeks next spring.
 The kids now think fondly on brussels sprouts.
 And even hubby has remarked that he knows when the seasons are changing.
 He knew his taste buds were ready for apricots when that first batch came in the box.

 We’ve seen much good fruit from a regular produce subscription.
 In more ways than one.
 The benefits totally outweigh the challenges of a CSA box.